About

 The focus is on Groupwork: in literature, philosophy, history, psychoanalysis, theatre & education, with a special focus on France.

-The programme involves 6 months intense exploratory reading and discussion, where you'll work with three curated reading lists, concurrenty, in self-faciliated groups.
+The programme involves 6 months intense exploratory reading and discussion, where you'll work with three curated reading lists, concurrenty, in self-facilitated groups.
 The final 2 months are dedicated to collectively producing a play, accompanied by public educational workshops.

 It's an affordable way for educators to belong & contribute to an advanced dialogic learning community in the humanities, in their locality, to support their passion.
 It calls for a serious commitment, over 8 months, to be able to engage with the programme adequately; sustaining an intrinsic motivation to study and maintaining an active stake in the processes of collective learning: